virtualidentityag/hydra/README.md

 Installation & Documentation
 ----------------------------

 Unfortunately docs are missing at the moment.
-Normally the following steps required to install this bundle are:
+Normally the steps required to install this bundle are:

 1. Download Hydra using composer (virtualidentity/hydra dev-master)